anisbet/oclc3/Readme.md

 This is a comprehensive list of all the settings you will need to manage local holdings.
 Please contact [OCLC Developer Network APIs](https://www.oclc.org/developer/develop/web-services.en.html) for more information.

 ## Usage
+1) Create a report of all the titles from the library by logging into OCLC's [WorldShare Administration Portal](https://edmontonpl.share.worldcat.org/wms/cmnd/analytics/myLibrary).
+3) Once there select the Analytics tab.
+4) Select Collection Evaluation and click the 'My Library' button.
+5) Below the summary table select export title list, and dismiss the dialog telling you how long it will take.
+Expect at least 1.5 hours.
+6) Download the zipped XSL file from the 'My Files' menu on the left of the page.
+7) Use pandas or excel to open and analyse.

 ## Contributing